 Filiz Yavuz (Researcher/Advisor, Turkey)

-Researcher, journalist, writer and activist based in Istanbul.
-She is an expert on NPPs in Turkey and author of the book Beni “Akkuyu”larda Merdivensiz Bıraktın: Türkiye’nin Nükleerle İmtihanı, published by Can Publishing house in 2015.
-She took part in anti-nuclear movement while she was a student of nuclear physics at the Istanbul University.
-She chose to work on ecological issues as an environment correspondent/editor, wrote many articles and did TV programmes.
+Journalist, writer.
+She worked as an environmental reporter and editor for various newspapers and magazines, and created ecology programs for radio and television.
+Her book Beni “Akkuyu”larda Merdivensiz Bıraktın: Türkiye’nin Nükleerle İmtihanı was published by Can Publishing house in 2015.
+She, on the contrary, took part in anti-nuclear movement while she was a student of nuclear physics at the Istanbul University.
 She completed her MA in Journalism writing her thesis on “Interactions of urban culture and news articles; cases of Istanbul and Madrid” at the Marmara University in Istanbul in Turkey and Complutense University of Madrid in Spain.
-Currently, she is a PhD student in Journalism at the Marmara University, writing her thesis is on “Reflection of anti-nuclear movement to printed media in the AKP era between 2002-2015.”
-She still works on nuclear energy, and ecology and recently published an article titled “Nuclear Energy: A Violation of human rights” in HBS’s Perspectives magazine May 2015 issue.
+Currently, she is a PhD student in Journalism at the Marmara University and working to complete her aged thesis is on “Reflection of anti-nuclear movement to printed media in the AKP era between 2002-2015” at the Madrid Complutense University.

 Cem Dinlenmiş (Illustrator, Turkey)